LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 \begin{lemma0} With an orthogonal mixing matrix $\widetilde{\bm A}$, the optimization in (\ref{eq:locus_preprocess}) is equivalent to

-where $\widetilde{\bm A}_{\ell}$ is the ${\ell}$th column of $\widetilde{\bm A}$. \end{lemma0} The proof of the Lemma is presented in Appendix.
-The rewriting in Lemma \ref{equ_prcess} mainly change the first term in the optimization function in (\ref{eq:locus_preprocess}) that evaluates the difference between the preprocessed observations and the LOCUS model fit.
+where $\widetilde{\bm a}_{\ell}$ is the ${\ell}$th column of $\widetilde{\bm A}$. \end{lemma0} The proof of the Lemma is presented in Appendix.
+The rewriting in Lemma \ref{equ_prcess} is performed on the first term in the optimization function which evaluates the difference between the preprocessed connectivity data and the LOCUS model fit.
 The rewriting essentially changes the first term from evaluating the difference on the processed data domain in (\ref{eq:locus_preprocess}) to evaluating the difference on the source signal domain in (\ref{eq:locus_preprocess2}).
 Since the preprocessed data are whitened and reduced to the same dimension as the source signals, we can show that the difference on these two domains are equivalent (see Appendix for proof of Lemma \ref{equ_prcess}).
 The change to the source signal domain allows us to develop an efficient updating algorithm on each of the latent sources in the estimation as shown in the following section.